 The lesson here is that in the event of your cloud provider’s servers going down, chances are you may not notice because they have such responsive solutions in place to deal with outages.

 Get to market faster

 Are you missing out on opportunities because your business doesn’t offer the same services as competitors?
 Think about the potential sales lost if you couldn’t deploy a new CRM [customer relationship management] system in time for your peak revenue period.

 Moving to a managed Cloud service environment means new software can be uploaded and put into action much faster, so your business can be the first to take advantage of new opportunities.

 Pay as you go

-Nothing is more frustrating for a potential customer than a website crash; for online retailers; every second of website latency reduces an online visitor’s satisfaction by seven per cent, and reduces the prospect of a sale or inquiry.
+Nothing is more frustrating for a potential customer than a website crash.
+For online retailers, every 100-milliseconds of website latency can negatively affect online conversion rates by seven percent, and reduces the prospect of a sale or enquiry.

 Essentially the cloud gives you similar capabilities to big business for a fraction of the cost.
 So if you’re a small business owner with bigger aspirations, it’s time to make your move to the cloud.

 Explore Telstra’s range of business tools, including the latest offerings from cloud based service providers.